 47. Ignore the little things that don’t matter.
 Don’t waste your attention and energy on things that you can’t change.
 If it is out of your control, it isn’t worth worrying about.

 48. Reflect on past achievements for inspiration.
 Use your memories as source of encouragement.
 Recall times where you did something really great, and use that as proof that you can do even more wonderful things.

 49. Take it moment-by-moment.
 Slow and steady wins the race.
 We only have the present to act upon our decisions.
 The past and future always come secondary, focus mostly on the things you can do right now.

 50. Plan a celebration for when you finish.
-Because you deserved it!
+Because you deserve it!

 Discover more tools to daily growth in the digital guide The Science of Self Improvement